apichef/sarala-laravel/docs/guide/request.md

 ```

 ### Sanitize includes
-You must implements `allowedIncludes` method on the request class to sanitize includes.
+You must implement `allowedIncludes` method on the request class to sanitize includes.

 ```php
 use Sarala\Http\Requests\ApiRequestAbstract;